cleandi/cleandi/README.md

  - testable, because calling build() checks your dependency tree without side effects
  - very small in bundle size and very fast in execution
  - can work in async fashion too
- - you can also use it vanilla js (no types), although you won't get the full features
+ - you can also use it vanilla js, although you won't get type safety

 ```
 import {builder} from 'cleandi';